webmin/webmin.com/content/virtualmin.md

 To use a plugin, first download and install it in the same way as you would for any other Webmin module.
 Then open up the **Features and Plugins** page in Virtualmin, and select the new plugin from the list of those available.
 Once this is done, the capabilities of the plugin can be enabled for some or all virtual servers, on the **Edit Virtual Server** page.

-The best place to find plugins in case of manual installation is in the official Virtualmin [repository](https://software.virtualmin.com/gpl/).
+The best place to find plugins in case of manual installation is in the Virtualmin [repository](https://software.virtualmin.com/gpl/).

 ## Developing Plugins